-The Philosophy, Religion and Education Research Forum provides a unique interdisciplinary meeting place in the Department of Education for ideas on and around education from a range of disciplinary perspectives, including the arts, cultural studies, literature, philosophy, the study of religion and theology, and science and technology studies.
+The Philosophy, Religion and Education Research Group provides a unique interdisciplinary meeting place in the Department of Education for ideas on and around education from a range of disciplinary perspectives, including the arts, cultural studies, literature, philosophy, the study of religion and theology, and science and technology studies.

-The Forum is especially interested in making links between different theoretical perspectives which inform and interconnects the arts and humanities, philosophy and the social sciences through its common denominator of education.
+The group is especially interested in making links between different theoretical perspectives which inform and interconnects the arts and humanities, philosophy and the social sciences through its common denominator of education.
 It has convened nearly 100 events in the department and beyond.

 Its conveners have diverse research interests:

 Dr Liam Gearon has multidisciplinary interests in the arts and literature, philosophy of education, theories of religious, as well as security and intelligence, specialising in the relationships between universities and the security and intelligence agencies.
 The author and or editor of 30 books and one hundred articles and chapter, including two novels to be published in 2018, Liam Gearon has made a sustained contribution to research in religious education, as well as philosophy, literature and the arts for over 20 years.

 Professor Alis Oancea is Director of Research in the Department of Education.
 She specialises in philosophy of research and in research-on-research, in particular studies of research policy and higher education governance (including work on research impact and knowledge exchange, research quality, evaluation, assessment, and rankings).
 She has specialist interest in the philosophy of education, including in the cultural value of research in the arts and humanities.
 She is Secretary of the Oxford Branch of the Philosophy of Education Society of Great Britain.